-As we mention in our guide on how to install laminate flooring, although installing laminate flooring is an achievable option for the handy homeowner, the trimming and cutting of the laminate planks does require some skill and practice.
+As we mention in our guide on how to install laminate flooring on concrete, although installing laminate flooring is an achievable option for the handy homeowner, the trimming and cutting of the laminate planks does require some skill and practice.

 So in this Home Flooring Pros guide we outline the tools you’ll need along with step by step instructions on how to cut laminate flooring like a pro.
 We include tips and tricks, do’s and don’ts and links to further videos and resources.
 This article will also help you decide if it’s even worth your while cutting laminate flooring yourself, sometimes hiring a professional can be cheaper in the long run than doing the work yourself.